tomohiro-hubs/PRanalyzerVer1/README.md

 2.  **Panel Area Calculator**
     *   Calculates total PV panel area based on dimensions (vertical/horizontal) and quantity.
+    *   **Presets**: Includes presets for specific site configurations (e.g., Waki, Nasu).
+    *   **Copy Feature**: Easily copy the calculated total area to clipboard.

+3.  **Wake Reference Values (和気参考値)**
+    *   Displays reference data tables loaded from an Excel file (`data/PV_reference.xlsx`).
+    *   **Multi-Table Support**: Parses multiple sheets/tables from the Excel file.
+    *   **Specific Data Injection**: The "工区別" (Work Area) table is currently preset with specific system values as per requirements, overriding the Excel file content for this section.
+    *   **Formatting**: Includes 3-digit comma separation and specific highlighting for key metrics.

 ## How to Use

 1. Open `index.html` in a modern web browser.
-2. Navigate between "PR Analyzer" and "Panel Area Calculator" using the header menu.
+2. Navigate between "PR Analyzer", "Panel Area Calculator", and "Wake Reference" using the header menu.
 3.  **For PR Analyzer**:
     *   Download the CSV template.
     *   Fill in your generation data (Date, Irradiation, PCS generation).